CamSoper/casoper-staging/casoper-playground/dotnet-sdk-azure-authenticate.md

 [!include[Create service principal](includes/create-sp.md)]

-Two options are available to authenticate to the service principal to create and manage resources.
+Now that the service principal is created, two options are available to authenticate to the service principal to create and manage resources.

 ### Authenticate with token credentials